deanj20/domainCloneChecker/README.md

  domainCloneChecker - this project began as a hobby / personal investigation Sprint 2023, then I re-purposed it for a Computer Science Research Methods class I was taking for my masters Fall 2023.
- Along the way I discovered DNS Twist by Marcin Ulikowski which is lightyears beyond what I would have ever accomplished Current build of DNS Twist is available at: https://github.com/elceef/dnstwist However, I was still finding some sites that DNS Twist was not, so I left it in.
+ Along the way I discovered DNS Twist by Marcin Ulikowski which is lightyears beyond what I would have ever accomplished (Current build of DNS Twist is available at: https://github.com/elceef/dnstwist)

+However, I was still finding some sites with DCC that DNS Twist was not, so I left it in.

 The research paper will be added to this repo on completion.

 I am not much of a programmer, but I had an idea about what I wanted to do, and made it work This code needs an overhaul which I may take on someday - see Future Improvements in Research Paper on attached Hopefully it will be helpful for someone curious like me.
  -JRD